Connect with us

 QNED TV Diagram

 The advantage of Samsung’s proposed version of “QNED” over QD-OLED is that nanorods are inorganic which provides a longer-lasting stable blue light source.
-However, this solution is still in the early development stage and probably won’t be available until 2024 or 2025.
+However, this solution has yet to come to market.

 Tip: One thing that is confusing is that Samsung is marketing QD-OLED sets as OLED TVs, rather than QD-OLED or QD Display TVs.